bloomberg/memray/docs/exercise_1.rst

 Memray supports the ability to augment your pytests and implement an upper bound memory limit for your code.
 This will then cause the test to either pass or fail, depending on the total amount of memory used during the tests execution.
-Take a look at lab 1's test, there is a line that specifies ``@pytest.mark.limit_memory`` .
+Take a look at exercise 1's test, there is a line that specifies ``@pytest.mark.limit_memory`` .
 This is how we set our upper bound memory limit.
 These are used for all of the tests covered in this workshop.